When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not always know how to lend a hand.

 - I know someone whose child also has/had cancer.
 Would you like to speak with them?

-All families facing cancer need different kinds of support and love.
+All families with children facing cancer need different kinds of support and love.
 If you are unsure how to help, you can always ask first to ensure you offer the care they truly need.

 Watch our video series for more resources to help navigate a cancer diagnosis.